launchdarkly/integration-framework/docs/capabilities.md

 If your webhooks' request bodies are non-empty, you can specify the optional `parser` object with one or more of `eventName`, `value`, and `url`.
 The provided values will flow through LaunchDarkly into the resulting audit log messages when your service invokes a trigger in LaunchDarkly.

-Here is a sample `trigger` capability including all optional properties:
+Here is an example `trigger` capability including all optional properties:

 ```json
     "trigger": {